 There’s nothing like a freshly baked cake from scratch.
 The key to making a gluten free cake is finding the right wheat flour substitute.
 There are a few ways of going about finding the right substitute flour.
 You can purchase a gluten free all purpose flour – Bob’s Red Mill offers one as do a few other manufacturers.
 You can also experiment with creating your own.
 Generally gluten free flour consists of some combination of white or brown rice flour, tapioca flour, sorghum flour, potato and/or corn starch and xanthan gum (which helps provide a similar texture).
-Gluten free cheesecake is also worth a try as the crust is the only part of the recipe that you’ll likely have to modify.
+Gluten Free Desserts is also worth a try as the crust is the only part of the recipe that you’ll likely have to modify.

 Once you’ve found a replacement flour, any cake recipe becomes a gluten free cake recipe – just substitute the flour (and be sure to use gluten free versions of other ingredients like baking soda and powder).